k-nuth/rest-api-cs/README.md

 **InitializeNode**: This setting defines the node's working mode: *True* for Full Node, *False* for Forwarder Node.

 **LongResponseCacheDurationInSeconds**: Duration of the long cache responses.
-Used by:
+Used to cache results for the following requests:
 * /rawblock
 * /rawtx